Tom Clancy's Rainbow Six 3: Raven Shield: Tom Clancy's Rainbow Six 3: Black Arrow

 Developed by Ubisoft Milan, Black Arrow is a semi-sequel to the console version of Rainbow Six 3.
-Still titled Tom Clancy's Rainbow Six 3, Black Arrow was developed and published by Ubisoft and released for the Xbox on August 5, 2004.
+Still titled Tom Clancy's Rainbow Six 3, Black Arrow was developed and published by Ubisoft and released for the Xbox on August 3, 2004.
 Like Rainbow Six 3, Black Arrow was created to take advantage of Microsoft's popular Xbox Live online service.
 Along with two new online game modes; Total Conquest, Retrieval and a new offline mode Lone Rush, changes were also implemented into Black Arrow from the original Rainbow Six 3.
 A noticeable change was made to combat the unfair advantages of "lean walking".
 This change still allows the player to lean but is unable to move until they return to the original standing straight posture.

 Reception

 By the end of 2003, sales of Rainbow Six 3 had reached 1.3 million copies.
 The game sold 2.2 million copies by the end March 2004.

 Reception of the game ranged from positive to mixed.
 GameRankings and Metacritic gave it a score of 88.06% and 86 out of 100 for the Xbox version; 85.64% and 83 out of 100 for the PC version; 76.33% for the first Mobile version of the game and 84.50% for the second one; 72.71% and 70 out of 100 for the PlayStation 2 version; and 68.35% and 68 out of 100 for the GameCube version.

 IGN gave the PC version an 8.6 out of 10, saying, "Not only does it continue the series' tradition of intense realism and the unforgiving consequences of close-quarters combat, it does it better than any of the previous titles in the series."
 GameSpot said: "Despite its minor flaws, Raven Shield is still a very impressive addition to the series and a very worthy heir to the Rainbow Six name," and gave the same version an 8.7 out of 10.
 The publication later named it the best computer game of March 2003.
 Famitsu gave the Xbox version a score of 8, 7, 8, and 7, combined for a score of 30 out of 40; Edge gave the same version a score of six out of ten and called it "a stupefyingly linear experience.
 While the individual stand-offs and shoot-outs are exhilarating, the removal of any sense of choice or any requirement of tactical thought makes this more of a theme park ride than a military operation."

 Computer Gaming World nominated Raven Shield for their 2003 "Shooter of the Year" award, which ultimately went to Call of Duty.
 GameSpot named its mobile version the best mobile game of July 2004.

+During the 7th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences honored Rainbow Six 3 with the "Console First-Person Action Game of the Year" award, along with receiving a nomination for "Outstanding Achievement in Sound Design".